prassucoder/Spark-UDF/README.md

 https://spark.apache.org/

-# An UDF built in scala using java RegEx functions and Spark dataframe API
+# An UDF built in scala using java RegEx functions and Spark dataframe API to fetch records from HIVE table which matches pattern.